matishsiao/etcd-console/README.md

 ```

 ##License and Copyright
+  etcd-console is under the Apache 2.0 license.
-This software is Copyright 2012-2014 Matis Hsiao.
+  Power by Matis Hsiao.